Making a Difference

-- 654,640 Oklahomans are “food insecure,” which means they don’t have consistent access to enough food for an active, healthy lifestyle.
+- 624,042 Oklahomans were considered “food insecure” in 2016, which means they didn't have consistent access to enough food for an active, healthy lifestyle.

-- Oklahomans are more likely to be food-insecure than most Americans with 16.5% of Oklahomans reporting food-insecurity compared to 14.3% of Americans reporting food-insecurity.
+- In 2016, Oklahomans were more likely to be food-insecure than most Americans with 16.3% of Oklahomans reporting food-insecurity compared to 14.0% of Americans reporting food-insecurity.

 - 218,770 children in Oklahoma were food insecure in 2016.

-- More than 84% of children attending OKC Public Schools and 80% of children attending Tulsa Public Schools received free or reduced cost school meals in the 2016-2017 school year.
+- 84% of children attending OKC Public Schools and 80% of children attending Tulsa Public Schools received free or reduced cost school meals in the 2016-2017 school year.

 A number of chronic diseases and health conditions tied to food insecurity are more prevalent in Oklahoma, including diabetes, cardiovascular disease, high cholesterol, and being overweight or obese — all diseases or conditions that contribute to the rising healthcare costs.
 By serving the state’s limited-income populations, CNEP is working to improve the conditions of those most in need.

 How is CNEP having an impact?*

 - 80% of participating adults showed improvement in food resource management practices.

-- 58% of participating adults reported improving food safety practices.
+- Up to 54% of participating adults reported improving food safety practices.

 - 22% of participating youth improved their physical activity practices.

 Who are CNEP participants?*

 - CNEP provides nutrition education to limited-resource adults, youth and families within Oklahoma communities.

 - Up to 47% of CNEP participants reported a household income that was at, or below, 50% of the federal poverty level.

 - 43% of CNEP participants are ethnic minorities.